dhlorenz/safot/Material/Tutorials/sml/functions.md

 ### Side note - operators

-A function of two arguments can be treated as an infix operator
+A function of two arguments can be treated as an infix operator:

 ```sml
 fun d (x,y) = Math.sqrt (x*x + y*y);
 ```
 <!-- .element: data-thebe-executable-sml data-language="text/x-ocaml" -->

-Convert to an infix operator
+Convert to an infix operator using the `infix` operator:

 ```sml
 infix d;